datalad-datasets/hcp_wm_preprocessed/README.md

 [![made-with-datalad](https://www.datalad.org/badges/made_with.svg)](https://datalad.org)

-This dataset enables data retrieval with DataLad (0.12.2 or later) from a subset of the [HCP Open Access dataset](https://registry.opendata.aws/hcp-openaccess/) for users that accepted the WU-Minn HCP Consortium Open Access Data Use Terms and obtained valid AWS credentials via [db.humanconnectome.org](http://db.humanconnectome.org).
+This dataset enables data retrieval with DataLad from a subset of the [HCP Open Access dataset](https://registry.opendata.aws/hcp-openaccess/) for users that accepted the WU-Minn HCP Consortium Open Access Data Use Terms and obtained valid AWS credentials via [db.humanconnectome.org](http://db.humanconnectome.org).